-True.
-According to the U.S. Centers for Disease Control and Prevention (CDC), it is unlikely that you can become infected with COVID-19 by touching a surface or object that has the virus on it and then touching your nose, mouth or eyes.
-You’re much more likely to become infected if you’re in close contact with someone who is infected and WHO sneezes, coughs or talks, releasing respiratory droplets into the air that you can inhale.
-This can occur even if the infected person has no obvious symptoms, and is why the CDC strongly advises us to stay about six feet apart from others and to wear masks.
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is unlikely that you will become infected with COVID-19 by touching a surface or object that has the virus on it and then touching your nose, mouth or eyes.
+You’re much more likely to become infected if you’re in close contact with someone who is infected and who sneezes, coughs, or talks, releasing respiratory droplets into the air that you can inhale.
+This can occur even if the infected person has no obvious symptoms and is why the CDC strongly advises us to stay about six feet apart from others and to wear N95 or surgical masks.

-Even though infection is less likely to occur through shared objects, it’s still important to clean and disinfect your home regularly, particularly surfaces that are frequently touched, such as tables, doorknobs, light switches, countertops, phones, keyboards, toilets, faucets and sinks.
+Even though infection with COVID is less likely to occur through shared objects, it’s still important to clean and disinfect your home regularly, particularly surfaces that are frequently touched, such as tables, doorknobs, light switches, countertops, phones, keyboards, toilets, faucets and sinks.
+Aerosol particles that land on those surfaces may have other germs on them, including those that cause influenza, hepatitis, or food-borne illnesses.
 The CDC advises using soap and water first and then disinfectant.
-Cleaning with soap and water reduces the number of surface germs, dirt and impurities, while disinfectant kills germs on the surface.
+Cleaning with soap and water reduces the number of surface germs, dirt and impurities, while disinfectant kills germs.
 Wear disposable or reusable gloves when cleaning.

 Be sure to dry your hands thoroughly after washing.
 Germs can be transferred more easily to and from wet hands.
 Use a clean towel or air drier.

 U.S. Centers for Disease Control and Prevention, When and How to Wash Your Hands, cdc.gov/handwashing/when-how-handwashing.html